 Get ready to experience some truly remarkable scenery as you ride south through Italy’s Lombardy, Emilia-Romagna and Tuscany regions.
 Many trains stop in Bologna, Padua or Genoa en route to Rome.
 On the faster routes, you won’t be required to change trains.
 However, if you’re traveling on a slower and less expensive regional train, you may be required to transfer from one train to another.

-Train from Milan to Rome
+Milan to Rome train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Milan to Rome
+Amenities on the train between Milan and Rome